ethlete-io/ethdk/.changeset/gorgeous-seahorses-ring.md

 "@ethlete/cdk": minor
 ---

-Add renderNavigationWithButtons input to scrollable Add scrollToCenter input to scrollable
+Add `buttonPosition` input to scrollable component.
+Using this option, you can position the scrollable forward/backward buttons either on top of the scrollable content (default) or outside of it at the bottom of the container.